lmk4824/digital-garden-jekyll-template/_notes/The Handmaid's Tale/Characters/Offred.md

 >pg 125
 - Offred is becoming less and less sure of herself and her thoughts are becoming less black and white and more a muddled gray of maybes

+>"I would rather have the disapproval, I feel more worthy of it"